Ethereum Foundation Pectra Competition

 Get to know the Beacon Chain, its role in Ethereum 2.0, and how it helps manage and coordinate the Proof-of-Stake network.

-Explore the Ethereum Virtual Machine (EVM), the runtime environment for smart contracts on Ethereum, and its importance in executing decentralized applications.
+Explore the Ethereum Virtual Machine, the runtime for smart contracts that powers execution of decentralized applications on Ethereum.

 Learn about the architecture of an Ethereum node, including its components and how they work together to maintain the blockchain.

-Discover how the Ethereum execution layer works, handling smart contract deployment, transaction execution, and maintaining the state of the Ethereum network.
+Discover how Ethereum’s execution layer handles smart contract deployment, transaction processing, and network state management.

 An in-depth look at the cryptographic principles and methods that underpin the security and functionality of the Ethereum blockchain.